carVertical

 Karolis Bareckas

-NCAP conducts frontal, side, and rollover tests to evaluate a car's performance in various situations.
-It also educates the public about vehicle safety and promotes fleet managers' use of safer cars and technologies.
-Surprisingly, the test vehicles are bought anonymously from dealerships – they’re not supplied by manufacturers.
+Euro NCAP tests adult and child occupant protection, pedestrian safety, and safety-assist features to evaluate a car's performance in various situations.
+It also educates the public about vehicle safety and provides detailed reports on respective features.
+The test vehicles are bought anonymously from dealerships – they’re not supplied by manufacturers.

 Multiple NCAPs exist worldwide, including in Asia, Australia, Europe, Latin America, and the US: